SebWouters/CheMPS2/README.md

 The python tests do exactly the same thing as the `c++` tests above, and illustrate the usage of the python interface to libchemps2.
 The tests should end with a line stating whether or not they succeeded.
-They only require a very limited amount of memory (order 100 MB).
 Note that the tests are too small to see (near) linear scaling with the number of cores, although improvement should still be noticeable.